Leading and Guidance

 A Sermon on Romans 8:14Read more

-Critics sometimes caricature The Holy Spirit as doing violence against human will when He leads persons to salvation.
-Since the apostle Paul teaches that our assurance adoption is based upon this sovereign work of the Spirit, is it then true that the Spirit is culpable of such violence?
-The answer given by Dr. Martyn Lloyd-Jones is a resounding no!
-By parsing out the language of the Scriptures, he demonstrates that the Spirit’s leading is not a violent power, but persuasive power.
+Critics sometimes claim that the Holy Spirit does violence against human will when He leads people to salvation.
+Since the apostle Paul teaches that the assurance of adoption is based upon this sovereign work of the Spirit, is it then true that the Spirit is culpable of such violence?
+In this sermon from Romans 8:14 titled “Leading and Guidance,” the answer given by Dr. Martyn Lloyd-Jones is a resounding no. By parsing out the language of the Scriptures, he demonstrates that the Spirit’s leading is not a violent power, but a persuasive power.
 Moreover, the guidance of the Spirit cannot be segregated from the testimony of truth found in the Scriptures.
-The Spirit’s work of leading and guiding in sanctification, then, is directly tied to both the Bible and the saving work of Jesus Christ.
-Irrespective of what any person may say about a vision or an experience, if the teaching cannot be found or reconciled with the Scriptures, it is false teaching, says Dr. Lloyd-Jones.
-Romans 8:14 is a brilliant passage on the assurance of our standing as sons of God and the sovereign leading of the Spirit.
+The Spirit’s work of leading and guiding in sanctification is then directly tied to both the Bible and the saving work of Jesus Christ.
+Regardless of what any person may say about a vision or an experience, if the teaching cannot be found or reconciled with the Scriptures, Dr. Lloyd-Jones says that it is a false teaching.
+Romans 8:14 is a brilliant passage on the assurance of standing as children of God and the sovereign leading of the Spirit.
 Listen as Dr. Lloyd-Jones expounds the implications of the Spirit’s work for the Christian life.

 About Dr. Martyn Lloyd-Jones